Work - waiting for an answer

 Many applicants would like to have their application processed faster.

 SIRI normally processes applications in the order they are received.
 It is therefore not possible to jump to the front of the queue.

 You will be notified if any information is missing in your case or if your application has been processed.

 Yes, it can.
 Your family can submit their applications at the same time as you or after you have submitted your application.

 Your family members can, however, receive their answers to their application no sooner than at the same time as you.

 If you are already in Denmark and have obtained NemID, you can follow your own and any family members cases on My Page.

-If you are abroad and have not obtained NemID, you can contact our Call Center.
+If you are abroad and have not obtained NemID, you can call us.

 If you have not applied online, it might take some time from you submit the application until it appears in our system.

 The guidance you will receive if you call us is meant as a supplement to the information available on newtodenmark.dk.
-See what you can expect when you call us here.
+Read about what you can expect when you call us here

 If you are outside of Denmark when you submit your application, you must normally have been granted a permit before you travel to Denmark.